karmakar-manish/TicTacToe/README.md

-Created by - Manish karmakar (26 May 2024)
+Created by - Manish Karmakar (26 May 2024)